-MCP Elicitation: Asking the User for Input from Inside a Server
+Lesson 10 of 55: MCP Elicitation – Ask the User for Structured Input From Inside a Server

 Some tools cannot complete without asking the user a question.
 “Which account should I debit?”
 “What is the date range for this report?”
 “Are you sure you want to delete all 200 records?”
 These are not questions an LLM should guess at.
 They require explicit, structured input from the human in the loop.
 Elicitation is MCP’s mechanism for this – it lets a server, while handling a request, ask the user for information through the client’s UI, wait for the answer, and then continue.
 It is a synchronous human-in-the-loop pattern baked into the protocol.